Piney Needlesmith and the Road Less Traveled

 In 1990, a new name for an old friend was given.
 Honolulu Community Theatre became Diamond Head Theatre.
 The aging theatre house was reimagined and a contemporary and visionary live theatre was opened in January 2023.
 DHT’s Fort Ruger Theatre closed on October 2022 with an encore performance of Anything Goes.
 Support is needed for phase II redevelopment of the Theatrical Arts Building devoted to education programs, a costume center and offices.

-From Gander to Honolulu: A Real-Life Hero Shares His Story with the Cast of Come From Away
+From Gander to Honolulu: A Hero Shares His Story

 Introducing Brian Sullivan, Technical Director